TStesco/tstesco.github.io/_posts/2018-03-03-atmena-indoor-env-quality.md

 image: atmena_sensors_v1_inside.jpg
 type: project
 ---
 Atmena is an indoor environment quality sensing and analysis system built by [Nathan Woltman][Nathan], [Andrew Gillies][Andrew], [Aayush Rajasekaran][Aayush], and myself for the SE 491 UW capstone course in June 2016.
 The project idea was to test newly available cheap environmental sensors and connect the good ones to a microcontroller with WLAN, then send the measurements to our web server for processing, storage, and analytics.
-We could then use the information to benchmark and communicate how to improve indoor environments - as a service.
+We could then use the information to benchmark and communicate how to improve indoor environments _as a service_.
 This is a retrospective write up of the project: hardware, firmware, and web service.

 ## Hardware